GreenSaladLeaf/Bike-Share/README.md

 Cyclistic Executive Team: This group of senior executives will be reviewing the final recommendations to determine whether the proposed marketing strategies will be approved.
 Their primary focus is on maximizing the company’s profitability by increasing the number of annual memberships.

 ## Description of Data Sources Used
-For this analysis, we used Cyclistic's historical trip data from the previous 12 months, which is publicly available and provided by Motivate International Inc. under a specific license.
-The dataset contains detailed information about each bike trip, including ride timestamps, trip duration, bike type, and station information.
+For this analysis, we used Cyclistic's publicly available historical trip data from July 2023 to June 2024, provided by Motivate International Inc. under a specific license.
+The dataset includes detailed information about each bike trip, such as ride timestamps, user type, bike type, and station information.
+This data enabled an in-depth analysis of bike usage patterns, including trip duration, bike preferences, station usage, and geographic trends.

 ### Key Data Columns:
 ride_id: A unique identifier for each trip, ensuring each ride is distinct in the dataset.